jokerhgs/jokerhgs/README.md

 - 🌱 I’m currently learning **Wordpress and Laravel**

-- 👨‍💻 All of my projects are available at [kierhagos.xyz](kierhagos.xyz)
+- 👨‍💻 All of my projects are available at (https://www.kierhagos.xyz)

 - 📫 How to reach me **kierhagos0@gmail.com**